dundalek/casio-f91w-fsm/README.md

 I am a big fan of the Casio F-91W.
 It's simplicity, lightness, long-lasting battery life, toughness, makes it special to me.

 I have been wearing it for years now.
-When I realized no one bothered to make on online version of it - just in case you forgot yours at home - I decided to go on with this project.
+But when I realized no one bothered to make an online version of it (in case you forgot yours at home, frightening right?), I decided to go on with this project and make it myself.

 ## How I made it